 After answering the technical questions correctly for PowerMill, FeatureCAM Milling, & FeatureCAM Turning, were we able to move onto our final objective; the demo.

-Luckily, after mock demonstrations and mentoring from Autodesk, we were able to demonstrate the functionality of the tool(s) while explaining the business impact each had to our mock customer’s business, which is key.
-This was the last and final test we had before getting certification from Autodesk for KETIV to be able to support Advanced CAM software being as one of the engineering consulting firms for Autodesk.
+Luckily, after mock demonstrations and mentoring from Autodesk, we were able to demonstrate the functionality of the tool(s).
+Meanwhile, we also could explain the business impact each had to our mock customer’s business, which is key.
+This was the last and final test we had before getting certification from Autodesk.
+Now, KETIV are able to support Advanced CAM software being as one of the engineering consulting firms for Autodesk.